3.3.2 Key characteristics of being a sole trader

 Make a list of all the amounts you own (your ‘assets’), and all the amounts you owe (your ‘liabilities’).
 You might want to use the printable PDF table linked below.

-Click here to open the assets and liabilities table
+Click here [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] to open the assets and liabilities table

 Now please answer the following questions: